Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 ***
 ## Testing

 I had used Jasmine to test some functions and initial error messages.
-Later in the project, I did extensive manual testing, as described in the document [iReadMore-testing](/attachments/iReadMore-testing.xlsx).
+Later in the project, I did extensive manual testing, as described in the document [iReadMore-testing](attachments/iReadMore-testing.xlsx).

+I ran the code through validation services (https://validator.w3.org/, http://jigsaw.w3.org/css-validator/ and https://jshint.com/).
+The following errors still appear:

+- HTML: Attribute onreadystatechange not allowed on element script at this point.
+I left it as it is because this is the recommended link from the Google API.
+- CSS warning: ...is an unknown vendor extended pseudo-class.
+I left it in the code because it's the recommentded solution of w3schools to avoid displaying arrows in the number-inputfileds.
+And: it works anyway.

 ***
 ## Deployment